 - Kerosene Heaters

 - Industrial Kitchen Tools

 - Storage Cabinets

 In theory, if you are skilled, an ordinary fire extinguisher can be turned into a flamethrower.

-In addition to using the pipe for enhanced rainwater collection and in small culvert making for water drainage, the pipes can also be used to make a deadly bow and to create an off the grid “humanure” septic tank system using 55-gallon drums or agricultural plastic and metal framed storage tanks.
+In addition to using the pipe for enhanced rainwater collection and in small culverts making for water drainage, the pipes can also be used to make a deadly bow and to create an off-the-grid “humanure” septic tank system using 55-gallon drums or agricultural plastic and metal framed storage tanks.

 You can also use the scavenged lumber to create barriers, fences, raised gardening plots, for firewood, and even to make a training weapon – that perhaps is filed sharply enough, could cause injury.

-The that cans your dog food and veggies come in, can be used as seed starters, growing containers for medicinal herbs, as an essential part of a rocket stove or mini forge.
+The cans your pet food and veggies come in can be used as seed starters, growing containers for herbs, as an essential part of a rocket stove, or mini forge.

 Aluminum cans strung together with their lids dangling on a rope or wire can be part of a low-tech surveillance system around the perimeter of your survival retreat.